-Increasingly Agent technology is seen as offering an important contribution to the problems faced by the telecommunications industry.
-Figure one shows a simplified model for an Intelligent Network (IN).
+Fig. 1 shows an idealised model for a telecommunications Intelligent Network (IN).
 The IN provides an infrastructure in which different types of Agent may form a trading community, as well as acting as an interface layer between end-user consumers of a communications service and the underlying telecommunications network which will transport voice and data information between geographically distinct points.